CamaraLab/CAJAL/docs/benchmarking.rst

 .. image:: images/UMAP_a10_clusters.png

 As expected, cells belonging to the same cluster have similar morphology.
-For example, let us visualize some of the cells in cluster "14" using the Python package `NAVis <https://navis.readthedocs.io/en/latest/index.html>`_:
+For example, let us visualize some of the cells in the pink cluster (cluster 14) using the Python package `NAVis <https://navis.readthedocs.io/en/latest/index.html>`_:

 .. code-block:: python